How Polyglots Learn Languages and Stay Sane: Gems of Wisdom from 8 of the Best

-More importantly, in the inner recesses of your head, you’re also asking that one hopeful question: Can a mere mortal like me be like them?
+Somewhere in the inner recesses of your head, you’re probably asking that one hopeful question: Can a mere mortal like me be…a polyglot ?

 But before we do that, let’s briefly answer the initial question: is it even really possible to become a polyglot?
 Or is it within the reach of only the freaky few?

 How can you learn a number of languages?
 Read on.

 - Is It Possible to Be a Polyglot?

 - How Polyglots Do It: A Survey of Tips and Techniques

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)